Anthony Joshua vs. Carlos Takam: Undercard

 The preliminary bouts featured wins for prospects Lawrence Okolie and Joshua Buatsi.
 The first bout on the PPV card saw Frank Buglioni defend his British light-heavyweight title against unbeaten contender Craig Richards, who came in as a late replacement for Commonwealth champion Callum Johnson, who pulled out a week before the fight due to a medical condition.
 Buglioni's work rate would see him grind out a wide unanimous decision victory with scores of two scores of 117–111 and one of 116–113.

 Yafai vs. Ishida

 The first world title bout on the card saw WBA super-flyweight champion Khalid Yafai make the second defence of his title against No. 1 ranked Sho Ishida.

 The fight

 Despite having a height advantage over the champion, Ishida was unable to deal the with speed of Yafai.
-The fight went the distance and Yafai was awarded an unanimous decision victory with scores of 118–110, 116–112 and 116–112.
+The fight went the distance and Yafai was awarded a unanimous decision victory with scores of 118–110, 116–112 and 116–112.